fomightez/Dockerfiles/README.md

 # Dockerfiles

-I may be wrong, but it seems the automated build settings at Docker Hub is based on a repo having a single Dockerfile, and so I think I need a separate repo for each.
-Unsure but I am going to keep my eyes open for examples where it isn't so.
+(I may be wrong, but it seems the automated build settings at Docker Hub is based on a repo having a single Dockerfile, and so I think I need a separate repo for each.
+Unsure but I am going to keep my eyes open for examples where it isn't so.)
-As a result, I want to easily track my Docker efforts and so I made this markdown file to do this.
+I want to easily track my Docker efforts, and so I made this markdown file to do this.

 ----